jnf/HTML5-200B-Wi17/README.md

-# Documents and examples for HTML5 200B: Learning Us A JavaScript
+# Lecuture notes and code samples for HTML5 200B

 ## Lecture Notes